Project: Assessment of human acellular dermal matrices and cellular therapies in diabetic wound healing efficacy

 Project Description: Those suffering from diabetes mellitus are often diagnosed with chronic wounds, typically on the lower extremities.
-Complications arising from diabetes and the closely correlated disease of obesity exacerbate the condition of these wounds significantly, leading to chronic infection, a consistent state of inflammation, and stalling of the wound healing process.
+Complications arising from diabetes and the closely correlated disease of obesity exacerbate the condition of these wounds significantly, leading to chronic infections, a constant state of inflammation, and stalling of the wound healing process.
 With over 420 million individuals (8.5% of total global population) affected in 2014 and its projection to become the 7th leading cause of death worldwide by 2030, diabetes mellitus is an ideal target for medical research.

 Recent studies have demonstrated the efficacy of dermal matrices (scaffolds) in the normal wound healing mechanism.
 Additionally, several immunological and regenerative cells, among others, have been implicated in positive outcomes within the wound microenvironment.
 Therefore, my research will focus on the use of dermal matrices in conjunction with other players in the context of the chronic diabetic ulcer in a translational capacity.